-In the last month or so, I’ve listened to the unabridged autobiography audiobooks of several famous comedy writers, movie directors, TV producers, such as, Carl Reiner, famous as producer of the Dick Van Dyke Show among many other endeavors, Norman Lear, most famous for TV sitcoms, All in the Family, The Jeffersons, One Day At a Time, and more, Garry Marshall, great movie director of such films as Pretty Woman and TV producer of Happy Days, Laverne and Shirley, to name a few, Penny Marshall, sister to Garry and a movie director of movies such as Big, A League of Their Own, and many others.
+In the last month or so, I've listened to the unabridged autobiography audiobooks of several famous comedy writers, movie directors, TV producers, such as Carl Reiner, famous as the producer of the Dick Van Dyke Show among many other endeavors, Norman Lear, most famous for TV sitcoms, All in the Family, The Jeffersons, One Day At a Time, and more, Garry Marshall, great movie director of such films as Pretty Woman and TV producer of Happy Days, Laverne and Shirley, to name a few, Penny Marshall, sister to Garry and a movie director of movies such as Big, A League of Their Own, and many others.

 All of these people had fascinating histories, and all of them had one thing in common.
 They were willing and eager to try things they had never done and acted with a certain amount of confidence in their abilities to have it turn out well.
 They were all on a path where many have said, the Universe conspired to help them succeed, even in spite of their lack of knowledge or specific skill set.

 Although I'm not famous as they, in looking back, I did the same kinds of things in order to move into positions and businesses that I didn't have any experience in.

 Sometimes, I hear people complain that because they have no experience, they are not given opportunities, but that is just noise.
 They just like complaining.
 And, it is also true.
 They are blocked, but not by others.
 They are blocked by their own thinking.